 The adapted KCA system's boundary random-walk model can be used to predict $v_b$ away from criticality \cite{SWLiu2021}.
 We define the boundary as the furthest site from the initial damage which differs in the two copies and describe the motion of this site as a random walk.
 From understanding the simple rules that govern the boundary movement, the expectation value of the boundary is shown to propagate at a speed $v_b$ and broaden with $\sqrt{t}$ behavior.

 The furthest the boundary could move outwards in one time-step is $K$, and this has probability $2p(1-p)$.
-In the new model this site is then randomly `measured' with probability $q$, which renormalises the $K$-move probability to be $p(K) = p_d = 2p(1-p)(1-q)$.
+We introduce the additional feature that the system is then randomly `measured' with probability $q$, renormalising the $K$-move probability to be $p(K) = p_d = 2p(1-p)(1-q)$.
 The probability that the boundary moves fewer steps $x<K$ is therefore $p(x) = p_s^{K-x}p_d$, when $p_s = 1-p_d$.
 Therefore the effect of measurements is to reduce the probability of information travelling $p_d$ by an amount proportional to the measurement rate.

 In Fig.~\ref{fig:bg_all}, we show that even in the presence of the measurements the Gaussian profile of the boundary distribution persists with only a suppressed $v_b$ and an increased variance $\sigma$.
 This analysis is performed by averaging over many starting configurations deep in the chaotic phase, and excluding the few instances where initial measurements remove all damage before it is able to spread (and thus focusing on the long-time behavior).